TheOrderFivem/ox_target/README.md

 Please be aware that `ox_target` is the property of the Overextended team and remains under its original license.
 All changes in this version aim to retain core functionality while adapting it for modern `qb-core` environments.

-**Note:** The Overextended team does not provide support for `qb-core`, and this project has been archived.
+**Note:** The Overextended team does not provide support for `qb-core`.
 Please avoid contacting them regarding this modified version.

 # ox_target